JuliaLang/www.julialang.org/blog/2022/08/julia-1.8-highlights.md

 *Kristoffer Carlsson*

 Using the package PackageCompiler.jl it is possible to create a "sysimage" (a prebaked serialized file) with packages that can significantly improve the load time of these packages.
-A drawback to this is that when using a custom sysimage with packages, the version of those packages are "frozen" no matter what the package man

-So if you have version 0.1 of a package in the sysimage and you add version 0.2 with the package manager, you will still use version 0.1.
+A drawback to this is that when using a custom sysimage with packages, the version of those packages are "frozen" so that no matter what package version is installed in your environment, you will still end up loading the version that is in the sysimage.
+Explicitly, if you have version 0.1 of a package in the sysimage and you add version 0.2 with the package manager, you will still use version 0.1.

 In 1.8, the package manager understands when a custom sysimage is used and will not install packages for you at different versions than what is in the loaded sysimage.